Universal Outlier Hypothesis Testing: Universal Outlier Hypothesis Testing

 where $\| \cdot \|_1$ denotes the 1-norm of the argument distribution.
-Since $\frac{1}{M}\mu + \frac{M-1}{M} \pi \rightarrow \pi$ as $M \rightarrow \infty$, heuristically speaking, a consistent estimate of the typical distribution can readily be obtained asymptotically in $M$ at the outset from the entire observations before deciding upon which coordinate is the outlier.
-This observation and the second assertion of Theorem \ref{thm-1} motivate our study of the asymptotic performance \tdblue{(achievable error exponent)} of our proposed universal test in (\ref{eqn-univ-detector-2}), (\ref{eqn-univ-detector-U}) when $M \rightarrow \infty$ \tdblue{(after having taken the limit as $n$ goes to infinity).}
+Since $\frac{1}{M}\mu + \frac{M-1}{M} \pi \rightarrow \pi$ as $M \rightarrow \infty$, heuristically speaking, a consistent estimate of the typical distribution can readily be obtained asymptotically in $M$ from the entire observations before deciding upon which sequence is the outlier.
+This observation and the second assertion of Theorem \ref{thm-1} motivate our study of the asymptotic performance (achievable error exponent) of the GL test in (\ref{eqn-univ-detector-2}) when $M \rightarrow \infty$ \tdblue{(after having taken the limit as $n$ goes to infinity first).}

-Our last result \tdblue{for models with one outlier} shows that in the completely universal setting, as $M \to \infty$, our proposed universal test in (\ref{eqn-univ-detector-2}), (\ref{eqn-univ-detector-U}) achieves the optimal error exponent in (\ref{eqn-completely-nonuniv}) corresponding to the case in which {\em both $\mu$ and $\pi$ are known}.
+Our last result for models with one outlier shows that in the completely universal setting, as $M \to \infty$, the GL test in (\ref{eqn-univ-detector-2}) achieves the optimal error exponent in (\ref{eqn-completely-nonuniv}) corresponding to the case in which {\em both $\mu$ and $\pi$ are known}.